Win a Downtown Asheville Stay + VIP Event Tickets

 Rainbow Falls Trail

-Located in Gorges State Park, this popular trail descends to the Horsepasture River before beginning a fairly strenuous climb to the falls, but the effort is worth it.
-If you’ve got energy to burn you can continue up the trail to Turtle Back Falls and Drift Falls.
+Located in Gorges State Park, this popular trail descends to the Horsepasture River before beginning a fairly strenuous climb to the falls.
+If you’ve got energy to spare you can continue up the trail to Turtle Back Falls and Drift Falls.

 Distance: 3.9 miles out-and-back